joshnatis/teapot/README.md

 ## Compatability notes
 **teapot** has been tested on multiple computers and shells, and linted with [shellcheck](https://www.shellcheck.net/).
-Noteably, it works in the Bourne shell (sh), which means it should probably work on whatever you're using.
+Noteably, it works in the Bourne shell (`sh`) on MacOS and Manjaro Linux, though it certainly should not.
+When in doubt, use `bash`.
 If you find any bugs or have any issues, please reach out to me at:

 `josh at josh8 dot com`